 Salary of Medical Assistant Specialties

-Here are the average salaries of medical assistant specialties:
+Here are some of the highest paid medical assistant specialties:

 - Ophthalmology Medical Assistant – $50,000